Linux 软件免费装

 How do the checkout consent checkboxes work (Art.
 16(m) and Art.
 14(4)(a))?

-From version 1.5.0 the plugin can inject two consent checkboxes at the WooCommerce checkout when the cart contains products flagged for them:
+The plugin can inject two consent checkboxes at the WooCommerce checkout when the cart contains products flagged for them:

 • Type A (mandatory, Art.
 16(m)): digital content.
 The customer must accept it to complete the order; without acceptance recorded, the customer keeps the 14-day withdrawal right even after accessing the content.